y3mi/docs/content/usage/getting-started/write_pipeline.md

 ### Ruleset

 Rulesets allow you to specify when a step will be triggered.
-You can restrict a step to a specific condition or specify a rule to specify to run unless a condition is met.
+You can restrict a step to a specific condition or specify a rule to run unless a condition is met.
 You can read more in the pipeline docs.

 ```yaml
 steps: